 By the way, winners of the Green Card Lottery not only secure their place in the US for themselves but also pave the way for their spouses and children to receive Green Cards as well.

-Green Card Lottery statistics from DV-2024 show Uzbekistan at the top among European Green Card Lottery winners with 5,555 winners, followed closely by Russia with 5,514 winners, and Kyrgyzstan with 4,464 winners.
+Green Card Lottery statistics from DV-2024 show Uzbekistan leading the way among European Green Card Lottery winners with 5,564 winners, closely followed by Russia with 5,519, and Turkey with 4,194 winners.

-Western European countries such as Germany, France, and Italy also accounted for significant numbers of happy US immigrants, with 466, 327, and 256 winners respectively.
+Western European countries such as Germany, France, and Italy also accounted for a considerable number of lucky US immigrants, with 479, 275, and 263 winners respectively.
+Switzerland and Austria together recorded 93 winners.

 A high number of winners from one country does not mean a higher chance of winning the Green Card Lottery.
 The procedure is absolutely fair: the more participants there are from a country, the more winners are drawn there!
 There is a maximum of 3,500 Green Cards per country.
 Therefore, the probability of winning is extraordinarily high, no matter how many people apply from other countries.